hubertlepicki/handbook/benefits/paid-time-off.md

 Whenever possible, time off requests are granted, taking into account operating requirements.
 If you've submitted your time off far enough in advance, you can assume that it is approved unless you hear otherwise.

-If you must take an extended period of time off (more than 15 out of 20 business days) this is considered a leave of absence and will fall under the appropriate [leave of absence policy][leave-of-absence].
+If you take an extended period of time off (more than 3 weeks) this is considered a leave of absence and will fall under the appropriate [leave of absence policy][leave-of-absence].

 ## Eligibility